The Birth of a Rocky Mountain Creek.

 - The order increases as more higher orders merge.

 Our Rocky Mountain Creeks are kept permanently flowing by the melting of snowpack and the reservoir of groundwater.
 To visually observe the birth of a creek as running water, one must climb up to the alpine cliffs.
-Here you will observe just a trickle running down the rock face, flanked by lichens and mosses.
+Here, you will observe a mere trickle running down the rock face, flanked by lichens and mosses.
 In places, this thin flow of water will disappear into the scree at the foot of the cliff, only to re-emerge lower down like a spring

 this article on Celebration of Rocky Mt creek was very informative–great explanation of how creek starts then grows